Professional wrestling double-team maneuvers: Death Drop

 D-Von Dudley (left) and Bubba Ray Dudley (right) performing the Dudley Death Drop (3D) on Lance Storm.

 This can refer to one of two moves.
 The traditional version features a combination of a flapjack and a cutter.
 This maneuver sees an opponent get pushed upwards in a flapjack throw by one partner; then, as the opponent falls to the mat, the other partner applies a cutter, forcing the opponent's head down to the mat.
 The alternative version starts with one attacker performing a delayed back drop.
 A second attacker will grab the defending wrestler's head and rest it on their own shoulder.
 Both attackers then drop to their backs simultaneously, delivering the back drop and a neckbreaker to the defending wrestler.
 The move was popularized by WWE Hall of Famers the Dudley Boyz as the Dudley Death Drop, or 3D for short.
 The Usos would adopt their move in 2022 as the One and Done (often referred to as the 1D).
-Variations include the Shatter Machine notably used by FTR, where the flapjack is dropped into a double knee facebreaker, and the 3K used by Roppongi 3K, where the flapjack is dropped into a reverse STO.
+Variations include the Shatter Machine (later renamed the Goodnight Express) notably used by FTR, where the flapjack is dropped into a double knee facebreaker, and the 3K used by Roppongi 3K, where the flapjack is dropped into a reverse STO.